 Scottow Enterprise Park – a 26 hectare ex-RAF site on the northern edge of the Greater Norwich urban zone.
-The site provides a unique offering for grow on space, a private high voltage renewable electricity network and promises to be a strategic business location across the East and the UK.
+The site provides a unique offering for grow on space.

-Egmere Business Zone – a 7.4 hectare site situated to the south of port facilities at Wells-next-the-Sea, which has been established to support investment associated with the growing offshore renewables sector off the North Norfolk Coast.
+Egmere Business Zone – a 7.4 hectare site to the south of port facilities at Wells-Next-The-Sea, which has been established to support investment associated with the growing offshore renewables sector off the north Norfolk coast.

-Greater Ipswich, Suffolk – a cluster of sites to support the delivery of the newly developed Ipswich Vision, the blueprint for the regeneration of the town.
+Greater Ipswich, Suffolk – a cluster of sites (listed below) to support Ipswich Vision, the blueprint for the regeneration of the town:

 - Futura Park – a market-ready site in south east Ipswich with potential for up to 600,000 sq ft of new build units in 44 acres of superb landscaping.

-- Waterfront Island – The island site is an area of port land within the Ipswich Waterfront that is bounded by the Wet Dock and the tidal river.
+- Waterfront Island – an area of port land within the Ipswich Waterfront that is bounded by the Wet Dock and the tidal river.
 Ipswich Waterfront is a major investment area for the public and private sectors.

-- Sproughton Enterprise Park – a 14 hectare site between the A14 and Sproughton Road, in the Babergh district area.
-It provides excellent road links to the M25, Felixstowe Port, Cambridge and the midlands.
+Eastern Gateway, Sproughton – a 14 hectare site between the A14 and Sproughton Road, in the Babergh district area.
+It provides excellent road links to the M25, Felixstowe Port, Cambridge and the Midlands.

-Stowmarket Enterprise Park, Suffolk – a 17 hectare Enterprise Zone which includes the existing Food Enterprise Zone, located on the edge of the town.
+Gateway 14, Stowmarket – a 17 hectare Enterprise Zone which includes the existing Food Enterprise Zone, located on the edge of the town.
 The main theme of the Park will be agri-tech, food and health sectors as well as digital and media-based businesses.